Codemon72/Spickzettel/HTML & CSS.md

 does **not** create a hyphen.
 The <wbr> (Word Break Opportunity) tag specifies where in a text it would be ok to add a line-break.

+`word-wrap: break-word;`
+allows long words to be able to break and wrap onto the next line (without a hyphen).

 **Interesting Error**: `<wbr>` broke a link.
 It was rendered from markdown and the content of the link started with `http`.
 Reason was, that the link was inside a markdown blockquote (`>`) or paragraph (one blank line) and this apparently confused the rendering what was markdown and what html.
 Solution: writing the blockquote / paragraph also with html (<blockquote> / <p>).
 ___